akiradeveloper/dm-writeboost/README.md

   DKMS is required so please install it beforehand. (usually available in package system)
 - **Make a device**: Make a script to build a caching device.
 Please read doc/dm-writeboost-readme.txt for the dmsetup command detail.
-  You also need to rebuild the caching device after reboot.
-To do this, cron's @reboot is recommended but you can use systemd or sysvinit.
-Note you don't need to prepare anything for system shutdown because dm-writeboost is even durable even against sudden power failure.
+  After reboot, you need to rebuild the caching device rather than reformatting as in the initial setup.

 ## Distribution Packages
 - [Debian](https://packages.debian.org/search?keywords=dm-writeboost-dkms)